 Scrambled Eggs on Toast

-- Preheat a stainless steel skillet, well-seasoned cast-iron pan, or non-stick skillet over medium-low heat.
-Whisk together the eggs, salt, and pepper in a large mixing bowl.8 large eggs, ½ teaspoon kosher salt, ½ teaspoon black pepper
+- Preheat a well-seasoned cast iron skillet over medium-low heat.
+While the skillet is heating up, beat together the eggs, salt, and pepper in a small mixing bowl.2 large eggs, ¼ teaspoon kosher salt, ¼ teaspoon black pepper

-- Add the remaining 2 tablespoons of butter to the preheated skillet and allow it to melt completely.
-Once melted, pour the egg mixture into the pan and allow the eggs to cook for about 30 seconds or until the bottom begins to set.
+- Add ½ tablespoon of butter to the preheated skillet and allow it to melt completely.
+Once melted, pour the whisked eggs into the pan and allow the eggs to cook for about 30 seconds or until the bottom begins to set.
 Using a rubber spatula or wooden spoon, gently drag the utensil through the eggs in long, slow strokes.
 Keep slowly dragging your utensil through the eggs, gently folding them over every so often, so that you create large egg curds.
-Cook for approximately 2-4 minutes or until the eggs reach your desired doneness and consistency.
-Don't forget, eggs continue cooking for a bit after they're removed from the heat.4 teaspoons + 2 tablespoons unsalted butter
+Before the eggs have fully set, sprinkle in the cheddar cheese.
+Continue cooking the eggs for approximately 2-4 minutes or until the eggs reach your desired doneness and consistency.½ tablespoon unsalted butter, 2-4 tablespoons cheddar cheese

 - Once the eggs are cooked to your liking, remove the skillet from the heat.
 Spoon the cooked scrambled eggs carefully onto the toasted bread and serve immediately.

 - Storage: Store leftovers in an airtight container in the refrigerator for up to 4 days or freeze for up to 6 months.